 The willful destruction, defacement, or theft of any public or private property is prohibited.
-For more information, refer to Section 6 in the Rules of Conduct, http://osc.sdes.ucf.edu/process/roc.

 29. Visitation & Guests

 - a) Unescorted guests are prohibited. - b) Hosting overnight guests for more than three consecutive nights in a given semester is prohibited. - c) Hosting overnight guests for more than seven nights in a given semester is prohibited. - d) Having more than two overnight guests at a time is prohibited. - e) Failing to provide adequate notification to roommates regarding overnight guests is prohibited. - f) Cohabitation by anyone other than the individual assigned to that room is prohibited. - g) Gatherings that exceed the designated occupancy of a residence hall room and/or apartment is prohibited. - h) Residents are personally and financially responsible for their guest's behavior and any violations of Housing and Residence Life policy caused by their guests.
 The roommate's rights to privacy, sleep, and study takes precedence over the rights of a host to have a guest.